ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 We have been around for over 25 years after being founded by Graham Balshaw in 1995.
 Graham recently retired in 2021 and passed the company down with great pleasure to his three children, Gareth, Sophie & Oliver.

-Being an award winning family business is what we pride ourselves on as we're passionate about building strong relationships that are reliable, loyal and trustworthy.\
-\
-Quality and Customer Satisfaction is always our priority, and is why we continually conform to the International Standards of ISO 9001 and ISO 45001.
+Being an award winning family business is what we pride ourselves on as we're passionate about building strong relationships that are reliable, loyal and trustworthy.
+Quality and Customer Satisfaction is always our priority, and is why we continually conform to the International Standards of ISO 9001 and ISO 45001. \

-The market sectors we deliver into include; Automotive, Security, Medical, Nuclear, Rail, Utilities.

-Our customers include some of the worlds most recognised and respected companies; Ford, Rolls-Royce, Siemens and Vodafone.
-We are thrilled to supply [cable assemblies](https://www.assembly-solutions.com/cable-assemblies) and [wiring harnesses](https://www.assembly-solutions.com/wiring-harness) to so many blue chip leading organisations, and we enjoy the diversity of the different market sectors.\
 \
 **Assembly Solutions Ltd**